More than £23.1m investment is coming to Goldthorpe, Thurnscoe and Bolton upon Dearne through the Towns Fund.

 The Dearne: Restore, Renew, Regenerate.
 Working together to create a thriving community where people can choose to live, invest and excel.

-The Goldthorpe Town Deal can bid for up to £25m to further enhance its economic growth and heritage, improve skills and upgrade digital and transport connectivity.
+The Goldthorpe Town Deal is bringing at least £23.1m new investment to the Dearne Valley to further enhance its economic growth, environment and heritage, improve skills and transport connectivity.

-Your views have and will help shape the town's vision for the next 10 to 15 years, by looking to stimulate greater economic, cultural and social wellbeing.
-This will include seeking people's opinion on emerging regeneration projects and ideas for future projects.
+Your views have and will help shape the town's vision for the next few years, by looking to stimulate greater economic, cultural and social wellbeing.

 What area does it cover?

-The geographical scope for Goldthorpe's bid to the Towns Fund covers Goldthorpe and the wider Dearne area.
+The geographical scope for Goldthorpe's bid to the Towns Fund covers Goldthorpe and the wider Dearne area including Bolton on Dearne and Thurnscoe.

 What are the objectives?